manymoments/manymoments.github.io/_posts/2022-08-24-BGW-secret-sharing.md

 ### The BGW secret sharing protocol (VSS)

-The protocol has five rounds: share, exchange sub-shares, publicly complain, publicly resolve, and publicly accept.
+The **Share protocol** has five rounds: share, exchange sub-shares, publicly complain, publicly resolve, and publicly accept.

 1. **Dealer sends rows and columns**: The dealer, given $s$, uniformly chooses coefficients $a_{i,j}$ for all $i,j \in \{0,\dots, f\}$ except for $a_{0,0}$.
     It defines a bi-variate polynomial of degree at most $f$: